-5 kids and their mom die in Michigan motel fire
+Mother and 5 of her children die in Michigan motel fire

 SODUS TOWNSHIP, Mich. – A fire that swept through a southwestern Michigan motel early Saturday killed five children and their mother, authorities said.

-The Cosmo Extended Stay Motel in Sodus Township was fully engulfed in flames when firefighters arrived shortly after receiving a 1:45 a.m.
-911 call, the Berrien County sheriff's office said.
+The Cosmo Extended Stay Motel in Sodus Township was fully engulfed in flames when firefighters arrived shortly after receiving a 911 call at 1:45 a.m., the Berrien County sheriff's office said.

-Kiarre Samuel, 26, and five children ranging in age from 2 to 10 years old likely succumbed to smoke inhalation, Chief Deputy Robert Boyce said.
-Samuel's husband and another child survived.
+Kiarre Curtis, 26, and five children ranging in age from 2 to 10 years old likely succumbed to smoke inhalation, Chief Deputy Robert Boyce said.
+Her husband and a 1-year-old child survived.
 All eight were in the same room.

 "It's tragic.
 It tears at your heart," Boyce said.
 "Any time you have children, it's worse.
 When it's multiple children, it's even worse."

-Note: This story has been corrected to reflect that police now say the dead woman's name was Kiarre Curtis, not Kiarre Samuel.